-- All other accounts & funding sources not specified above send to firstname.lastname@example.org
+- All funding sources Grant/Program ID 0 and 5 send to email@example.com

 - Change the WhoKey for future payroll periods for monthly and bi-weekly appointments through the Human Resources appointments using the Change of Status form online in the HR Transaction System; contact your HR Unit Representative for assistance or the Payroll Office at firstname.lastname@example.org.
 This change will impact future monthly and biweekly payroll expense and related encumbrances (journal ID 9ENCMPAY).